GirishVaisyaraj/AI_calorie_tracker/README.md

 *   **Data Storage:** Log your meals and track your intake over time.
 *   **Visualization:** View your nutritional data through simple and intuitive charts.

+## Steps to Run
+* export gemini api key in your env using variable MY_VAR
+* streamlit run app.py

 ## To-Do / Future Enhancements

 -   [ ] **User Authentication:** Implement user accounts to securely store and manage personal data.